 “When you take risks you learn that there will be times when you succeed and there will be times when you fail, and both are equally important.” – Ellen Degeneres

 What did you learn from cheating on your spending limit last week?
-Maybe that you need to take a different route home to avoid temptation, or learn to meal plan to avoid fast food.
+Maybe you need to take a different route home to avoid temptation or learn to meal plan to avoid fast food.

 11. Understand that achieving financial security is a process.